 When will registration for your summer programs start?

-- Day Camps: Summer registration is anticipated to begin early April.
+- Day Camps: Summer registration is anticipated to begin mid April.

 - After Summer School Program (ASSP): Information and registration anticipated to become available sometime late April.
 These programs are provided at the request of a specific summer school.

 - Summer Plus: Information and registration anticipated to become available sometime in mid-May.

 Do I need to have a physician complete the Health History Form?

 A parent’s signature is acceptable, in place of one from a physician.
 Parents may also submit copies of the immunization charts, which are typically required by Hawaii DOE schools.
 All forms must be completed or submitted by the child’s first day of program.

 Lunch service is provided through Keiki Gourmet.
 While a preset menu is not available for the daily lunch service the following serves as a general guide for our lunch program.
 On most days, a brown bag lunch is provided, consisting of 1 sandwich with cold cuts—such as ham, turkey, bologna, etc.—2 different types of snacks and a juice.
 We strive to provide at least 1 hot lunch per week, with a drink and snack.
 If your child has food allergies or is particular about what he or she eats, it is best to provide a lunch from home.

 Financial assistance may be available through Child Care Connections Hawaii (CCCH), Benefit, Employment & Support Services | Child Care Connection Hawaii (Subsidies).
 It is the responsibility of the parents to inquire with CCCH and obtain the necessary documents.
 Any subsidy provided by CCCH is done so through reimbursement of summer tuition.
 Parents applying for CCCH subsidies are responsible for providing payment to Kamaʻāina Kids.
 CCCH documents, which require information from Kamaʻaina Kids, should be submitted to the Site Coordinator of your child’s summer program.